DyaDiT: A Multi-Modal Diffusion Transformer for Socially Favorable Dyadic Gesture Generation: Introduction

 Building synthetic agents (also known as digital humans, AI agents, avatars or androids) that can interact naturally with people, is essential for the future of human–computer interfaces.
 Recent language models such as GPT-4.5~\cite{openai2024gpt4technicalreport} and LLaMA-3.1~\cite{grattafiori2024llama3herdmodels} already demonstrate impressive conversational ability, and many users even feel as if they are speaking with another person~\cite{jones2025largelanguagemodelspass}.
 However, currently this illusion still remains confined to a text window.
 In reality, human interaction involves more than just spoken words.
 People gesture, respond to each other, and express subtle social cues through body motion.
 In order for humans to truly feel that a synthetic agent is interactive, the agent must accompany its speech with gestures that evolve naturally with the conversation.

-However, generating such gestures is challenging.
-They are strongly shaped by social factors such as personality, the relationship between speakers, and their conversational roles.
-These cues influence how people move, how they react, and how they coordinate with one another, yet most existing gesture generation models do not explicitly model them~\cite{tran2024dyadic, reactdiff2025, luo2025omniresponse}.
-As a result, their gestures often appear generic or fake.
-In addition to social context, dyadic conversation, which happens between two interacting individuals, exhibits speech dynamics that are difficult for gesture generation models to handle.
-Two people can speak at the same time, interrupt one another, or rapidly switch between speaking and listening~\cite{dunne1994simultaneous,meyer2023timing}.
-Their audio streams merge together, making it difficult to separate who is speaking and who is responding~\cite{taherian2024multi,neri2023realtimesinglechannelspeechseparation,lee2024boosting}.
-Most existing dyadic gesture generation models~\cite{a2r2024, convofusion2024}, however, simply fuse the two speech streams into one, making the contribution of each speaker blurry and therefore weakening the correspondence between the generated gestures and the underlying interaction.
+However, generating such gestures is challenging because they are shaped not only by speech content, but also by rich social context and the dynamics of interaction.
+Human gestures depend on factors such as personality, the relationship between speakers, and their conversational roles, all of which influence how people move, respond, and coordinate with one another.
+Yet most existing gesture generation models do not explicitly model these social factors~\cite{tran2024dyadic, reactdiff2025, luo2025omniresponse}, causing the generated motions to appear generic or unnatural.
+The problem becomes even harder in dyadic conversations, where interaction unfolds dynamically.
+Two people may speak simultaneously, interrupt one another, or rapidly alternate between speaking and listening~\cite{dunne1994simultaneous,meyer2023timing}.
+Capturing such moment-to-moment coordination requires the model to distinguish speaker-specific and listener-specific cues, but most existing dyadic gesture generation methods do not explicitly disentangle the two input audio streams~\cite{a2r2024, convofusion2024}, making it difficult for them to generate gestures that faithfully reflect the underlying interaction.

 To tackle these limitations, we introduce DyaDiT, a diffusion based transformer that generates socially aware gestures from dyadic audio.
 Unlike previous work~\cite{emage2024, beat2022, emotiongesture2024, mamba2024} that focuses only on the alignment between audio and generated motion, DyaDiT conditions its generation on explicit social cues such as relationship and personality.
 Furthermore, in order to address the strong entanglement of two overlapping audio streams during conversation, we propose Orthogonalization Cross Attention (ORCA), a simple yet effective module that disambiguates the two audio streams, resulting in a cleaner audio representation for better gesture generation.
 Lastly, since human motion in a dyadic setting is often affected by the partner’s gestures, DyaDiT can optionally take the partner’s movements as an additional input, allowing the model to generate gestures that are more coordinated, responsive, and natural.